-The Ann Arbor-based Earhart Foundation, perhaps best known for its support of several Nobel-winning economists, is arguably one of the least understood foundations in U.S. philanthropy.
-It appears to shun publicity, does not have a public web site, and has received very little scholarly attention.
+The Ann Arbor-based Earhart Foundation, perhaps best known for its support of several Nobel-winning economists, appears to shun publicity as it does not have a public web site and has received very little scholarly attention.

 Among the more notable Earhart-supported economists was the pioneering conservative theorist Friedrich von Hayek, author of The Road to Serfdom and The Constitution of Liberty.
-Other Earhart economists who have won the Nobel Prize include Gary Becker, James M. Buchanan, Ronald Coase, Milton Friedman, Friedrich A. Hayek, Robert Lucas, Daniel McFadden, Vernon L. Smith, and George Stigler.2
+Other Earhart-supported economists who have won the Nobel Prize include Gary Becker, James M. Buchanan, Ronald Coase, Milton Friedman, Robert Lucas, Daniel McFadden, Vernon L. Smith, and George Stigler.

-Earhart's assets at the beginning of 2008 totaled about $54 million.11 Approaching its 80th anniversary, the Earhart foundation is no longer officially "family-run" though family members continue to serve on the board and trustees are elected by a family board.
-Earhart's grandson, David Kennedy, served as president until 2004, when Ingrid Gregg took over the reins
+Earhart's assets at the end of 2013 were $16 million according to its IRS form 990.
+The foundation is no longer officially "family-run" though family members continue to serve on the board and trustees are elected by a family board.
+Earhart's grandson, David Kennedy, served as president of the foundation until 2004.
+Ingrid Gregg has led the foundation since then.